cdcabrera/js-simpleloadfile/README.md

 ###Known Issues

-In testing IE8 there appeared a 5% failure rate on a battery of rapid refresh test loading.
-However, other factors could have played a role, as the failure appeared inconsistently.
+In testing IE8 there appeared a 5% failure rate on a battery of rapid refresh test loads.
+However, other factors could have played a role since the failure appeared inconsistently.

 The technique used to determine whether IE8 is firing an error or a load event for JS files is based on local and cross domain locations.
 Where "load" is fired on local files and "complete" is fired on cross domain files.
 Whether